vmware/vic/doc/user_doc/vic_installation/verify_vch_deployment.md

 3. Run the `docker info` command to confirm that you can connect to the VCH.<pre>docker -H <i>vch_address</i>:2376 --tls info</pre>

      You should see confirmation that the Storage Driver is ``` vSphere Integrated Containers Backend Engine```.
-If the connection fails with a Docker API version error, see [Docker Commands Fail with a Docker API Version Error](ts_docker_version_error.md).

 1. Pull a Docker container image into the VCH, for example, the `BusyBox` container.<pre>docker -H <i>vch_address</i>:2376 --tls pull busybox</pre>
 1. View the container image files in the vSphere Web Client or vSphere Client.